-Reform for Illinois is in the midst of a multi-year election reform project.
+Reform for Illinois has worked for years to bridge the divide between voters and election authorities to develop policy that makes voting easy and fosters trust in our electoral system.
 In 2017, we surveyed election officials about the challenges they face in maintaining the integrity and efficiency of Illinois elections and the reforms they would like to see implemented.
 The survey results led us to create a report on Election Administration Best Practices and resulted in the enactment of our Voter Equipment Modernization Program, which Governor Rauner signed into law in July 2018.

 We then turned to community advocates for their perspective on barriers to voting and on how new reforms being implemented around the country might be adapted to Illinois’ unique and diverse voter population.
-Based on their input, we drafted legislation that would expand voters’ options by:
+Based on their input, we drafted legislation for policies that would improve voters’ access to the ballot box.

 As part of this project, we hosted an election reform workshop for public officials, election authorities, community advocates, and experts in election administration and innovation to discuss best practices and emerging technologies in vote-by-mail and other voting options.
 Participants in our “Access, Technology, and Turnout” event included Cook County Clerk Karen Yarborough and representatives from the Chicago Board of Elections, Chicago Votes, the Spanish Community Center, Democracy Works, the National Vote at Home Institute, the Center for Technology and Civic Life, and more.